Federal Hill, Baltimore: Amenities

 The Cross Street Market, a historic marketplace built in the 19th century, continues to serve residents and is the primary social and commercial hub for the neighborhood.
 As of late 2016, the City of Baltimore has entered into an agreement with Caves Valley Partners to renovate Cross Street Market.
 The multimillion-dollar rebuild is anticipated to break ground during Spring 2017.

 The neighborhood is anchored by Federal Hill Park near the inner harbor.
 Nearby, a pocket park, the Robert Baker Park, is also located on the northern perimeter of the Federal Hill neighborhood at Key Highway and Light Street and is a tribute to noted horticulturist and botanist with the University of Maryland and prominent Federal Hill resident Robert Lewis Baker (1936-1979).
 The pocket park represents a lasting reminder of the fierce 1970s activism that spared Federal Hill from a proposed fourteen lane highway wrapping the neighborhood and tunneling under Federal Hill Park.

 The primary business district is bounded by Montgomery, Ostend, Light, Charles and Hanover Streets, and is home to a large number of restaurants of a wide range of taste, quality, and price, and many small shops as well as a few larger, more practical stores.
 The neighborhood is a popular destination for tavern goers and music lovers, with street festivals several times a year.
 These are organized through a very active neighborhood organization and business organization, as is the annual Shakespeare on the Hill series of summer performances in the park atop the actual Federal Hill.
 The neighborhood is also home to the American Visionary Art Museum and Maryland Science Center.

 Significant and historic houses of worship include Christ Lutheran Church, Church of the Advent-Episcopal, Ebenezer African Methodist Episcopal Church, Light Street Presbyterian Church, Lee Street Baptist Church, Holy Cross Roman Catholic Church, and St. Mary's Star of the Sea Roman Catholic Church.
 Federal Hill is served by Federal Hill Elementary School, Thomas Johnson Elementary Middle School, Francis Scott Key Elementary and Middle School, and Digital Harbor High School.
 The public library is the Light Street Branch of the famous Enoch Pratt Free Library.

-The neighborhood falls under the close perview of The Society for the Preservation of Federal Hill and Fells Point, and is designated by the city as a CHAP (Commission for Historical and Architectural Preservation) historic district.
+The neighborhood falls under the close purview of The Society for the Preservation of Federal Hill and Fells Point, and is designated by the city as a CHAP (Commission for Historical and Architectural Preservation) historic district.